Incentivizing Agentic Reasoning in LLM Judges via Tool-Integrated Reinforcement Learning: Experiments

 \subsection{Case Studies}

+{To confirm that the gains of \ours{} stem from improved reasoning and coding capability rather than merely ``learning the format,'' we analyzed the error breakdown for the 8B models in Table~\ref{tab:error_analysis}.
+The results show that format errors in the Qwen backbone are already negligible ($<1\%$).
+This confirms that \ours{}'s improvement is driven by better code generation (significantly lower syntax errors) and reasoning capabilities, rather than simply correcting formatting artifacts.}

-Table~\ref{tab:case_study} presents an example from the IFEval subset of the PPE benchmark. \ours{} successfully generates correct Python functions to verify two responses and produces the correct pairwise judgment.
+We further present an example from the IFEval subset of the PPE benchmark in Table~\ref{tab:case_study}. \ours{} successfully generates correct Python functions to verify two responses and produces the correct pairwise judgment.
 In contrast, text-only judges struggle, as counting remains challenging and often leads to \emph{incorrect} and \emph{hallucinated} reasoning steps, which yield incorrect predictions.
-This highlights how tool integration enables \ours{} to overcome failure modes that remain difficult for text-only judges.
+This highlights how tool integration enables \ours{} to overcome failure modes for text-only judges.